Grateful

 Hello, I would appreciate it if you would give me feedback on what you enjoyed and what you didn’t.
 If you have any questions, please don’t hesitate to comment or email me too!
 Thank you.

 Author’s Note: Nyob Zoo!
 Thank you for clicking on this piece.
 The idea of writing this piece came from a community called Hmong Legacy.
 Hmong Legacy supports Hmong students by creating a sense of community and empowerment.
-This allows students with a great opportunity of creating a connection with Hmong students and personal growth.
+This allows students a great opportunity to create a connection with Hmong students and personal growth.
 Hmong Legacy has been around CSU, Chico since the Spring Semester of 2018.
 And ever since then, it’s grown and expanded.

 The first time I wrote about this topic was about my mom(s).
 I’ve already written a piece about ‘Family’ from one of the Hmong Legacy workshops.
 I didn’t want to revisit this topic because of repetition.
 But I came back to the topic of family because my grandma passed away this past March.
 And ever since then, I haven’t really thought about my grandma and her existence.
 More because I was running away from my feelings and not wanting to think about it.
 I spilled all the tears I wanted to before and after her death.

-While writing this piece, it was difficult remembering all the things my grandma had once told me when I was younger.
-It made me wish that I would’ve been more patient as a child and as a teenager to sit more with her and listen to her.
-Ideally, I wanted to use more Hmong words within this piece but my end rhymes in English were better, so I went with that option instead.
+While writing this piece, it was difficult to remember all the things my grandma had once told me when I was younger.
+It made me wish that I had been more patient as a child and as a teenager to sit more with her and listen to her.
+Ideally, I wanted to use more Hmong words within this piece, but my end rhymes in English were better, so I went with that option instead.
 For the most part, the Hmong parts should be translated into English already.
 Around eight or nine people told me that I made them cry after the event was done.
-It really made me thankful and happy that many others are able to relate and feel connected to my relationship with my grandma.
+It really made me thankful and happy that many others can relate and feel connected to my relationship with my grandma.
 To My Grandma, Zoua Lor

 5 Minutes Read

 You will experience the tragic loss of a loved one in your lifetime.
-There’s no other way to get around it; everyone dies for various reasons, some are reckless and they die young, or they grow old and slowly fade away.
-A loved one could be someone who inspired you, it could be a role model, your best friend, a family member, basically, anyone that is important to you.
-We all know that sooner or later the time will come for all of us to leave.
+There’s no other way to get around it; everyone dies for various reasons, some are reckless, and they die young, or they grow old and slowly fade away.
+A loved one could be someone who inspired you, it could be a role model, your best friend, a family member, basically, anyone who is important to you.
+We all know that sooner or later, the time will come for all of us to leave.
 My grandma, unfortunately, passed away this past March.

 Me nyuam ntsuag.
-The literal translation of this from Hmong to English means, a child without parents.
+The literal translation of this from Hmong to English means a child without parents.
 It is a derogatory term used to degrade people in the Hmong community who don’t have parents.
 My parents divorced when I was six months old.
-My father won brother and I’s custody in court.
+My father won my brother’s and my custody in court.
 I don’t necessarily fit all the criteria to be placed into that category, of being a me nyuam ntsuag.
 But growing up, I felt like one.
-And the only person that held me down, was my grandma.
+And the only person who held me down was my grandma.

 There are many more things you’ve taught me.
 But it’ll be too long to name them all.
 I know I said all the things I wanted to tell you before you left already.
 But in case you’re wondering how I am, here it is.